 11.16.3.
 They will also provide opportunities to help cadets hone their speaking and leadership skills in a friendly atmosphere.
 Activities include impromptu talks on assigned topics, conducting class/meetings, and developing skills related to timekeeping, grammar, and parliamentary procedure.

 11.16.4.
-Cadets may be temporarily assigned to APT for specific whole-unit awareness events such as Autism Awareness, Feed the Hungry, Blood Drives, etc. Cadets can earn LDR hours for these events.
+Cadets may be temporarily assigned to APT for specific whole-unit awareness events such as Autism Awareness, Feed Hungry, Blood Drives, etc. Cadets can earn LDR hours for these events.